dineshbali18/GDP-2/README.md

 Financial Reports: Export interactive charts to PDFs or shareable formats for further analysis.\
 Mobile-Friendly Design: Optimized for smaller screens with responsive touch controls.\
 Color-Blind Friendly Palettes: Use patterns or color schemes to accommodate visual impairments.

+/
+**Data Minimization**\
+Request only the essential permissions (scopes) and data necessary to complete transactions.\
+Refrain from storing non-essential information to reduce the app's risk profile.